Gunfighter Paradise

-Gunfighter Paradise is a 2024 dark comedy horror feature film written and directed by Jethro Waters.
+Gunfighter Paradise is a 2024 American dark comedy horror film written and directed by Jethro Waters.
 It stars Jessica Hecht, Valient Himself of Valient Thorr, Burk Uzzle, Braz Cubas, and Joel Loftin.

-Gunfighter Paradise is an example of auteur film, having been written, directed, shot, edited, scored, and produced by Jethro Waters.
-The film has been noted as a semi-autobiographical dark comedy that explores religion in America.
-Critics have referred to the film as surrealist and experimental as well as sardonic, satirical and absurdist.
-The screenplay has been compared to the work the Cohen Brothers and Irving Ravetch, as well as Paul Schrader.
+Gunfighter Paradise is an example of auteur film, having been written, directed, produced, shot, edited, and scored by Jethro Waters.
+The film has been noted as a dark comedy that explores themes of religion, violence, The American South, grief, and family in America.
+Critics have referred to the film as surrealist and experimental as well as sardonic and satirical.
+Multiple critics have also noted the film's pithy dialogue and unique blocking and cinematography.
+The film has been compared to the work the Coen Brothers and David Lynch, as well as Luis Buñuel.

 Iconic Italian poster artist Renato Casaro painted the movie poster for Gunfighter Paradise.

 Plot

 Gunfighter Paradise follows a camouflaged hunter (Cubas) as he returns home to North Carolina with a mysterious green case.
 Following the death of his mother (Hecht), he moves into the old family home where he is haunted by the voices of God, hallucinogenic visions, and many strange visitors, including Civil War Reenactors, a cable man, zealous Christian neighbors, and an assassin.